-Start the Day with an Indian Breakfast at Pasar Seni
+Start the day with an Indian breakfast at Pasar Seni

-The first day of this Kuala Lumpur itinerary will start at Pasar Seni metro station.
+The first day of this Kuala Lumpur itinerary will start at the Pasar Seni metro station.
 Depending on where you are staying in the city, you may need to take the metro or monorail here.

 KL Chinatown: Visit the “Rusty” Flea Market

 A huge sprawl of graffiti on the wall demonstrates what this area is renowned for – metal working.
-Pasar Karat is known as the “rusty flea market” and if you pass by here before 10am, you will see old timers negotiating over various products.
+Pasar Karat is known as the “rusty flea market” and if you pass by here before 10 am, you will see old timers negotiating over various products.

 The ramshackle stores here sell everything from electronics and jewelry items to rusty old workman tools and metal scraps.
-Spend a few minutes browsing the stores and taking photos, then continue on with the Kuala Lumpur itinerary.
+Spend a few minutes browsing the stores and taking photos, then continue on with your Kuala Lumpur itinerary.

 Petaling Jaya is very touristic, but in the narrow alleys and passageways that veer off from it, you can find vendors preparing dishes by hand.
 The sights are so fascinating to watch that It’s like being inside a Nat Geo photo story!
-Vendors prepare bao (steamed buns), karipap (curry puffs) and other delicacies.
+Vendors prepare bao (steamed buns), karipap (curry puffs), and other delicacies.

 In this area, you can also find some of the oldest Chinese medicine stores in the Malay capital.
 Whether you believe in Oriental medicines or not, a lot of these places are worth a look inside just to see the weird and wonderful things inside.
 Everything from tree bark to bird’s spit (!!) can be found inside the various jars and bottles.

-KL Chinatown: Wander Through the Markets of Chinatown
+Wander through the markets of Chinatown